Donyarashidi/lists.d/README.md

 -   Your submission is not available on the clear web.
 -   Your submission discriminates based off the UserAgent of the browser or program used to access it.

+### How can I download this?
+Click [here](https://github.com/greyhat-academy/lists.d/archive/refs/heads/main.zip) to download the entire repo as a zip.